|Converting Other Media To

 Electronic devices communicate internally using electrons on conductors and communicate with other devices using copper cables. radio waves (wireless) or fiber optics.
 Most hardware like computers comes with an Ethernet port for connecting to the Internet or LANs that requires a Category 5/5e/6/6A unshielded twisted pair (UTP) cable connection.
 Laptops will generally include a wireless (WiFi) connection also.
 Video cameras usually have a coaxial cable connection.
 All of these often require connections into fiber optic networks since fiber optics is the backbone of the world's communications.
 Conversion to fiber is also desirable sometimes because of fiber's immunity to electromagnetic interference or ability to communicate over long distances.

-Sometimes that connection is done with dedicated hardware like LAN switches that connect to PCs over UTP and the LAN backbone over dedicated fiber ports.
+Sometimes a fiber optic connection is done with dedicated hardware like LAN switches that connect to PCs over UTP and the LAN backbone over dedicated fiber ports.
 Some wireless access points connect over UTP, others have fiber optic ports.
 Some video cameras now come with dedicated fiber connections instead of coax.
-But often, it's necessary to convert other media to fiber or even sometimes multimode fiber to singlemode or vice versa.
+But often, it's necessary to convert other media to fiber or even sometimes convert multimode fiber to singlemode or vice versa.

 The fiber compatibility required will determine the type of fiber transmitters used, LEDs for slow multimode systems, VCSELs for faster gigabit multimode systems and lasers for singlemode systems.
 The conversion electronics will be determined by the interface type.
 Digital signals in LANs require different conversions than analog CCTV cameras or CATV broadcast systems, for example.

 Not all media converters convert copper signals to fiber.
 Some convert multimode to singlemode where the user needs to connect signals over longer distances or only has singlemode fiber available on a link cable run.
 Some media converters also convert protocols, for example convert analog signals to digital, some may multiplex several signals over one fiber pair, or perform other signal processing.

 Since most applications require replacing copper cabling with fiber, the link will include media converters at each end of the link connected with fiber as in the demos below.
 At either end, the hardware can connect with compatible copper ports and the transmission can be over fiber.

 Table of Contents: The FOA Reference Guide To Fiber Optics